Mindanao miniature babbler: Habitat and conservation status

 The IUCN has classified the species as s near threatened with the population continuing to decline.
 It is still affected by habitat loss through illegal logging, mining, land conversion and slash-and-burn but the upper reaches of its habitat are better shielded from deforestation compared to lowland forest.
 Its population is estimated to be 10,000 to 19,999 mature individuals.
 While it appears to be rare, its small size and canopy foraging habits, it is possibly overlooked and more common than expected so it is recommended that more targeted searches be done to better estimate the population.

-It occurs in a some protected areas like Pasonanca Natural Park, Mount Kitanglad and Mount Apo and while these areas a protected on paper encroachment and deforestation continues to occur.
+It occurs in some protected areas like Pasonanca Natural Park, Mount Kitanglad and Mount Apo and while these areas are protected on paper encroachment and deforestation continues to occur.